dasfaaschool2016/dasfaaschool2016.github.io/_posts/2016-11-06-introduction.md

 - Hong-Phuong Nguyen, Hanoi University of Science and Technology, Vietnam

-- Viet-Trung Nguyen,  Hanoi University of Science and Technology, Vietnam
+- Viet-Trung Tran,  Hanoi University of Science and Technology, Vietnam

-### Webmaster

-- Tuan-Kien Nguyen, Hanoi University of Science and Technology, Vietnam